stealthpatch/Stealth_Patch/README.md

 <details>
   <summary><h2>What patches are compatible? (click me)</h2></summary>

-  Previously created map patches will work, however it is recommended that you use the universal stealth patch for the map you want to play provided with the [latest release](https://github.com/BlackOpsModding/StealthPatch/releases/latest), they will give the best results.
+  Previously created map patches will work, however it is recommended that you use the stealth patch for the map you want to play provided with the [latest release](https://github.com/BlackOpsModding/StealthPatch/releases/latest), they will give the best results.
 </details>

 <details>